 The figure below shows the same issue from another viewpoint.
 It compares country NSA scores (equation [5]) with country GIRAI score rankings by income level.

 The thin black line links the maximum NSA score to the maximum rank number (135, as two countries have no official WB income level assigned and a third in a territory).
 NSA scores should be close to such a line in an ideal world.
 I have drawn a simple regression line for each income level.
 It does well for LICs, given the prevailing low scores in that rubric, but shows significant residual errors for all others.
 For each income, the top three ranked countries have been labeled.
 A bunch of UMCs are very close to the thin black line, so I have labeled a few.
-South Africa (ZAF) is doing exceptionally well here and has the sixth-highest NSA score among all countries, followed by Ukraine, 9th in the overall NSA score rankings.
+South Africa (ZAF) is doing exceptionally well here and has the sixth-highest NSA score among all countries, followed by Ukraine, which is 9th in the overall NSA score rankings.

 To explore the impact of the assigned weights for the adjusted pillar coefficients (equations [E]—[G]), we can compute the overall index scores without any weights or use different weights altogether.
 In the former case, we can multiply the adjusted pillar coefficients by 1/3 so they range between 0 and 100 to comply with index requirements.
 Equations [3]—[5] show that weight changes do not impact final scores for each pillar.
 However, the total dimensions scores (AIHr, etc.) are not immune to weight changes.